 Manufacturing: All of our products are manufactured in the United States.
 We own and operate what we believe to be the first fresh, refrigerated pet food manufacturing facility in North America, Freshpet Kitchens Bethlehem.
-This 240,000 square foot facility was built to United States Department of Agriculture standards and currently houses five production lines customized to produce fresh, refrigerated food.
-We are currently in the process of commissioning the sixth and final line which is expected to go live by the first half of 2021.
+This 240,000 square foot facility was built to United States Department of Agriculture standards and currently houses six production lines customized to produce fresh, refrigerated food.
+We successfully finished the commission of the sixth and final production line which went live during the second quarter of 2021.

-In 2020 we also made a \$15.8 million investment at a manufacturing facility, titled "Freshpet Kitchens South."
-Freshpet Kitchens South currently has one production line with the space to add more production lines in the future.
+In 2020 we began making investments at a manufacturing facility, titled "Freshpet Kitchens South."
+Freshpet Kitchens South currently has two production lines with the space for additional production lines in the future.

-In 2020, approximately 99% of our product volume was manufactured with Freshpet owned equipment.
+In 2021, approximately 99% of our product volume was manufactured with Freshpet owned equipment.